Amit0617/AlgorithmicDesigns/Readme.md

+*If you look closely Greedy algorithm is where we try to scale a solution applicable to immediate smaller problem for rest of the subproblem. {also the same but there all the smaller problems are of similar kind in contrast to divide and conquer problem where the smaller subproblems are different(but not of different kind) and have to deal with each of them in different way recursively.}*

-At the end, remember you will never be asked to solve a problem using greedy algorithm because these algorithms are taught to give you insight of how to think for a problem(which I feel we already have, we are generally just unaware of these fancy terms) rather than giving you a machinery to put input and get the desired output.}
+At the end, remember you will never be asked to solve a problem using greedy algorithm because these algorithms are taught to give a insight of how to think for a problem(which I feel we already have, we are generally just unaware of these fancy terms) rather than giving you a machinery to put input and get the desired output.}